 The center circle indicates the rotation anchor points that enable the changing of the image position.
 Drag the blue handle protruding from the circle to rotate the image.

 Click the video clips that you want to flip in the timeline and make sure it is highlighted and then click the Inspector icon on the right side to enter the Inspector panel in which you will then see the Transform option.

-- The Rotation point allows you to rotate the image around its anchor points.
+The Rotation point allows you to rotate the image around its anchor points.

-- The Anchor X and Y allows you to Move the image’s center point.
+The Anchor X and Y allows you to Move the image’s center point.

 The video below shows how simple it is to flip video in Final Cut Pro.

 After you have finished doing all the editing and transformation, you can then click done so that you get your final product.
-In case the results are not satisfactory you can click the arrow at the right side of each control to get back to the start and begin afresh.
+In case the results are not satisfactory you can click the arrow on the right side of each control to get back to the start and begin afresh.